Xplore Technologies’ Sandy McCaskie asks whether the rising “consumer made rugged” approach can work for field service companies?

 Small design nuances like a handle, stylus input and screen viewability will cause a lot of early changes for these consumer-based units.
 But much will come from the simple question of if these consumer-focused manufacturers understand the vertical markets in which they will operate.

 Consumer taste changes fast.
 IT investment cycles do not.
 There is a reason for imposing standards such as software security or methods of data collection.
+The worry is that using consumer based units is – frankly – begging to have holes ripped into the fragile fabric of mobile data security.

 A lot of the expertise (and therefore control) is in the hands of the channel and some manufacturers may not like that.
 And let us not forget that the rugged market is already dominated by a consumer name.